ABHI2ME/Code-Convertor/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file  .
+You can create your api key from google gemini .

 `VITE_API_KEY`